 At Your Service

 This course will be service projects that can be completed off campus.
 Earn service hours while meeting new people, helping organizations and individuals who need it, and venturing off campus each day.

 Board Games for the Competitive

 Board games require a certain amount of strategic thinking, cooperation, competitive drive, and luck.
-This class is for students that are interested in playing board games, whether they are seeing a game for the first time or the hundredth time.
+This class is for students who are interested in playing board games, whether they are seeing a game for the first time or the hundredth time.
 A variety of competitive and cooperative board games will be supplied.
 This course offers the opportunity for students to work together, use their brains, have fun, and be respectful and polite when winning or losing.
+Live, laugh, play!

-This class focuses on the basics of the Mexican kitchen.
+This is a class focusing on the basics of the Mexican kitchen.
 Students will learn to prepare basic foods the way they are prepared by millions of people in Mexico every day.
-Learn how to start with a bag of rice and beans, onions, tomatoes and chile peppers, etc., and go through the step-by-step process to create a salsa, a dessert ,or even a meal.
+The object of the class is to learng how to start with a bag of rice and beans, onions, tomatoes, and chile peppers, etc., and go through the step-by-step process to create a salsa, a dessert ,or even a meal.
 All of the steps of all of the recipes will be recorded by the students in the form of a cookbook.